gschmutz/kafka-workshop/06-producing-consuming-kafka-with-dotnet/README.md

 dotnet run -p ./producer/producer.csproj 1000 100 0
 ```

-Use `kafkacat` or `kafka-console-consumer` to consume the messages from the topic `test-dotnet-topic`.
+Use `kcat` or `kafka-console-consumer` to consume the messages from the topic `test-dotnet-topic`.

 ```
-docker exec -ti kafkacat kafkacat -b kafka-1 -t test-dotnet-topic -f 'Part-%p => %k:%s\n' -q
+kcat -b kafka-1 -t test-dotnet-topic -f 'Part-%p => %k:%s\n' -q
 ```

 ```